sasabosnic/rgz/ref/mt.md

 # &nbsp;

 <p class="quote">&#8220;Hello, I'm Marat, a software developer at
-freshcells systems engineeing.
+<a href="https://www.freshcells.de">freshcells systems engineeing</a>.
 I started working with Roman in 2012 at adtech startup Cinarra Systems, we were very first employees and started building and developing the project from scratch.

 At first, Roman had been UI architect and engineer.
 He worked remotely as a contractor and I was working as full-stack web developer